Package 'RMallow'

 Description

-Calculates the log-likelihood of the data with the current parameters and Kendall's distance.
+Calculates the complete-data log-likelihood of the rankings given the current model parameters.

 Usage